Vehicle registration plates of Argentina: Approximate evolution of current patenting year by year

 Note: relative data, since the combinations may vary according to the sectional registry that issued them and therefore the third letter of each combination is not included, since they do not all coincide on the same dates.

+Mercosur system

 Approximate start dates of each main letter

 Note: relative data, given that the combinations may vary according to the sectional registry that issued them and therefore they do not all coincide on the same dates.